 In the United States, the IRS does not require any date of gift on acknowledgments/receipts.
-In Canada, two dates are required: the date you received the gift and the date you printed the receipt.
+In Canada two dates are required: the date you received the gift and the date you printed the receipt.
 NOWHERE IS A "DATE OF GIFT" REQUIRED IN EITHER COUNTRY.
 In the most recent version of IRS Publication 1771, however, the IRS does suggest providing a "date received."
 My personal preference, however, remains "date processed."
 The acceptability of reflecting a processed date has been confirmed with the IRS.

-We often face the dilemma of donors sending in last-minute end-of-year contributions and being frustrated when they get a receipt mentioning a "gift date" in January.
+We are often faced with the dilemma of donors sending in last minute end-of-year contributions and being frustrated when they get a receipt mentioning a "gift date" in January.
 I would be too.
-It is not the donee's responsibility to assign a date for the gift.
-That responsibility falls on the donor.
-If you, as a donee, were to state a gift date on a receipt, you could be required to produce evidence supporting that date during an IRS audit of one of your donors.
+In fact, it is not the donee's responsibility to assign a date of gift.
+That responsibility clearly falls on the donor.
+Were you, as a donee, to state a gift date on a receipt you could, in theory, be required to produce evidence supporting that date during an IRS audit of one of your donors.
 Stating gift dates on receipts would necessitate your keeping envelopes with postmarks, for example, for the required IRS statute of limitations.
-This includes gifts of securities which are property donations per the IRS.
-As such, those receipts should not include amounts or dates.
-If you choose to provide this information, make sure to include a disclaimer advising the donor that the value and date are being used for internal purposes only and seek official guidance from their tax adviser.
+That is why the only time I suggest mentioning a gift date is for gifts of securities IF you feel like providing a value for them (not required per IRS Publication 1771 as securities are gifts of property).
+However, if you choose to do so, make sure that you include a disclaimer advising the donor that the value - and date - are being used for internal purposes only and to seek official guidance from their tax adviser.
 My suggested receipt language for these instances is as follows: